dispersionlab/gitshow9/reflections.md

 The score is interestingly written.
 I did see fragments of the old one included, and it seems to be based on the language of the old one.
 I like the inclusion of a visualization of the audio file, I'll have to figure out how you do that before I submit this.

 The past tense of the score is interesting.
 The parts that seem more vague actually feel more interesting to me.
 The hard rules seem a bit restrictive to me., but I'm writing this before I actually use the instrument, which is most of that process.
 The previous score I had to work with was 3 lines.
 I thought I liked that better, but the ambiguity of it could be frustrating.

+# Performance Notes

+The instrument is interesting to play, with the main source of control for tempo being an LFO that everything in the arrangement is driven from.
+Increasing the rate of the LFO increases the tempo of the piece.

+The module is confusing, and much more advanced than the one I had worked with previously.
+It appears to be where the compression and downsampling is coming from.
+What I was attributing to the industrial sound before seems to be caused by this.
+I might try to change this as little as possible, if at all.

+The random nodes are interesting to play, and add some interesting texture.
+They could almost be tuned to create a weird form of chord if one had enough patience to do so.
+I'm not implying that I do, I would rather just modulate a VCO.

+Adjusting the spring reverbs does something interesting.
+When changing them from entirely the 'wet' signal to a 50/50 split, the noise actually becomes more intense.
+Likely because the signal going into the downsampling module is getting a more 'full' bandwidth that it is crushing down.

+Something interesting is that there is no stereo aspect to this patch, it is all coming from a single channel.
+This is something I'd like to change, as it seems like this would benefit from having some stereo separation added to it.